Sheepdogs or Wolves?

 A free people ought not only be armed and disciplined, but they should have sufficient arms and ammunition to maintain a status of independence from any who might attempt to abuse them, which would include their own government.
 George Washington

 I get it.
 You don’t think the rules of our founding fathers apply to today because technology has changed.
 Society has changed.
 We would argue that yes, technology has advanced but by very definition our charge is to stay commensurate with the forces ruling us in the event that a wolf perpetrates those forces and takes this country into territory that is evil.
-By very definition we need the same technology as our armies have.
+Our need for sheepdogs has not changed.
+By very definition we need the same technology as our armies have, to allow our sheepdogs to protect.
 No one advocates for violence, but I have said it before and I will say it again—every single time I watch Schindlers List, I sit in horror asking, “How is it that a whole society walked to train cars and GOT IN?”
 The answer is simple, one very small change at a time until it was too late and an entire society was led to slaughter, unarmed.

 If you ever want to have a real talk, where there is not hate, no division and no cameras to try and record drama and hate.
 We could chat.
 I will always land on the long held truth that a firearm is merely a tool.
 It is never evil on it’s own.
 It needs a wolf.
 I need sheepdogs, and so do you.
 And, if you are ever in trouble, my posse of sheepdogs will be on the ready and I will forever fight for their ability to do so.
 I want your kids to be safe and I want to be safe as well.
 Please don’t spend your energy fighting a tool.
 Fight the real enemy and that is the root of this evil that lies in education, father’s being in their kids lives and not as popular, but by far the MOST important in my eyes, a lack of a compass instilled by a faith in a Creator that is the ONLY way to true peace and safety.